studio24/wordpress-multi-env-config/README.md

 wp-config-load.php
 ```

-3. Set the correct environments you wish to support via adding the correct hostnames to `wp-config.env.php` or as environment variables via your webserver.
+3. Set the correct environments you wish to support via the file `wp-config.env.php`, see the documentation above.
 4. Create one `wp-config.{environment}.php` file for each environment.
 You can use the sample files provided in this repository:

 ```